pattonsgirl/CEG3120/Projects/Project2/README.md

    ![sample instance details](sample.png)
 9. `ssh` in to your instance.
 Change the hostname to "YOURLASTNAME-AMI" where AMI is some version of the AMI you chose.
 Say how you did it.
    1. It is wise to copy config files you are about to change to filename.old For `/etc/hostname`, for example, I would first copy the current `hostname` file to `/etc/hostname.old`
    2. You should not change permissions on any files you are modifying.
 They are system config files.
-You may need to access them with adminisrative privileges.
+You may need to access them with administrative privileges.
    3. Here is a helpful resource: https://www.tecmint.com/set-hostname-permanently-in-linux/ I did not modify `/etc/hosts` on mine - do so or not as you wish.
 10. Create a screenshot your ssh connection to your instance and add it to your project write up - make sure it shows your new hostname.